FrancisVega/Vilya/README.md

 > *"The Ring of Air that Guides Creation"* – Inspired by Tolkien

 Vilya is an **ultra-fast, scalable Static Site Generator (SSG)** designed to transform **structured JSON into static websites** using **React** with a flexible plugin pipeline.
-Its philosophy is simple: **lightweight, fast, and reliable**, even for projects with millions of pages.
+Its philosophy is simple: **lightweight, fast, and reliable**, even for projects with millions of pages with a strong focus on partial-hydration and incremental builds.

 ---